Your friends are fundraising. Don't miss out, opt in.

 Treatment

-Oliver completed a course of 9 rounds of chemotherapy, and he recovered quickly after each round, especially enjoying the attention from the nurses and playing with the toys in the playroom.
+Oliver went on to endure nine rounds of chemotherapy, surgery to remove the tumour, high-dose chemotherapy, a stem cell transplant and radiotherapy.
+Despite everything, he showed incredible resilience and recovered quickly after each round, especially enjoying the attention from the nurses and playing with the toys in the playroom.

 He gave us the strength and bravery that we all needed to get through this, says Laura.